Khair Khaneh

-Khair Khaneh is an archaeological site located near Kabul, Afghanistan.
-A Brahmanical Hindu temple was excavated there in the 1930s by Joseph Hackin.
+A Brahmanical Temple was excavated there.
 The construction of the Khair Khaneh temple itself is dated to 608-630 CE, at the beginning of the Turk Shahis period.
 Most of the remains, including marble statuettes, date to the 7th–8th century, during the time of the Turk Shahi.

+A remarkable marble statue of the solar deity in Hinduism, lord Surya, in tunic and boots was discovered in Khair Khaneh.
+The statue is associated to the Turk Shahi period, when Hinduism was still a religion in Afghanistan.